-We have audited the Financial Report, of the STREAT Limited and its controlled entity (the Group).
+We have audited the Financial Report of STREAT Limited and its controlled entity (the Group).

-In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Notfor-profits Commission (ACNC) Act 2012, including:
+In our opinion, the accompanying Financial Report of the Company is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:

-- i. giving a true and fair view of the Group's financial position as at 30 June 2021, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards - Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- giving a true and fair view of the Group's financial position as at 30 June 2022 and of its financial performance and its cash flows for the year ended on that date; and - complying with Australian Accounting Standards - Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.